Accessibility

 Accessibility Resources

-Digital Accessibility Guide – This guide walks through how to improve the accessibility, usability and inclusivity of your course content including updating how you present images, text, audio, video and tables and the organization and navigation of your course.
+Digital Accessibility Guide – This guide walks through how to improve the accessibility and usability of your course content.
+It includes updating how you present images, text, audio, video and tables and the organization and navigation of your course.
 Use it in conjunction with the Online Course Usability and Accessibility Checklist to proactively make your course more accessible.

 Creating and Recording Accessible Lectures and Presentations — Course content is often delivered through lectures and presentations.
 This article will offer tips to help reduce and remove barriers to lecture and presentation content.